game-account-protection/MMORPG-Legend-player-behavior-data-set-MLPBD/README.md

 ====================
 The features of the player's behavior are introduced as follows：

-Taking the first data as an example, the following table shows the corresponding attributes of each value.
-The unit of the attribute and its meaning have already been introduced in the paper.

 |Feature|Description|Unit|
 |---|---|---
 |pk_acount_average|The number of participated in the battle between players during one unit of time.|Times/hour